JosephEoff/josepheoff.github.io/_posts/2023-10-21-pfaff-801-motorcontrol.md

 <iframe src="https://player.vimeo.com/video/876473400?badge=0&amp;autopause=0&amp;quality_selector=1&amp;progress_bar=1&amp;player_id=0&amp;app_id=58479" width="768" height="576" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" title="Pfaff 801 - new motor speed control"></iframe>

-The electronic control is **not** a speed control as I speculated [in an earlier post.](sewingmachinemotor) It merely regulated the power.
+The electronic control is **not** a speed control as I speculated [in an earlier post.](sewingmachinemotor) It merely regulates the power.
 If you put a load on the machine at low speed, it will stop.
 If you want true motor speed control, [have a look at the series I've been writing on a DIY motor speed control for my Adler class 8 sewing machine.](motorcontrol-toc)  It is nearly there - only some software left to write.